-Inspections by the Consulting Engineers of electronic tolling system devices has been limited to a visual inspection as part of the annual inspection of the right-of-way and facilities, discussed elsewhere within this report.
-Due to the increased deployment of electronic tolling system devices throughout the system, the Consulting Engineers shall review the inspection results from the DBS asset management consultant to ensure the Illinois Tollway's assets remain in a state of good repair, as it pertains to this report.
+Inspections by the Consulting Engineers of electronic tolling system devices have been limited to a visual inspection as part of the annual inspection of the right-of-way, appurtenances and facilities, discussed elsewhere within this report.
+Due to the increased deployment of electronic tolling system devices throughout the system, it is recommended that the Consulting Engineers review the inspection results from the DBS asset management consultant to ensure the Illinois Tollway's assets remain in a state of good repair, as it pertains to this report.